LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 Audio objects may include a `"duration"` field with a string complying with the [XML Schema 11-2](https://www.w3.org/TR/xmlschema11-2/) standard for duration strings as recommended in the [Activity Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-duration) specification.
 Audio objects linking to live streaming content may use the string `"Live"` for the duration field or omit it entirely.

-For example, the following would be a valid audio objects:
+For example, the following would be valid audio objects:

 ```json
 {